keyboardDrummer/typeless/README.md

   // The value '3' passed to writeFileSync is not valid.
 }
 ```

-> Do we need better error messages when incorrectly calling library functions?
-Can we get example values?

-> Can we treat TypeError in a special way to provide better feedback?

 ## Hover tooltips, code completion and function call help.
 Typeless remembers the values of variables at different points during test execution, and uses this to show example values when hovering over a variable, when providing code completion and when providing function call help.